retaildevcrews/ngsa/docs/MovingPreProdCluster.md

 - create aks clusters with availability zones for new environments - done
 - creating new dns names for new environments
+- create secrets (tls, ngsa, fluentbit etc) in new cluster
-- install ngsa app in new environments
+- install ngsa app in new environments (using fluxcd)
+  - sync old cluster to a new branch in ngsa-cd (e.g. `old-preprod`)
+  - install fluxcd in new cluster and sync new cluster to ngsa-cd repo with flux ci/cd
+    - it will install ngsa app, fluentbit and loderunner in new environments
+    - ngsa will be installed without cert-manager certificate.
-  - potential issues with flux ci/cd. how to do this without breaking old environments?
+    - lookout for potential issues with flux ci/cd. how to do this without breaking old environments?
-  - install ngsa without cert-manager certificate. set "cert.enabled" helm variable to "false"
   - test ngsa app in new environment with new dns names
 - switch dns records to point IP address from old to new
   - test ngsa app in new environment with old dns names
 - move shared resources. cosmos, log analytics
-  - potential issues with dashboard
   - test ngsa app in new environment with old dns names
+- update dashboard and alerts
 - shutdown previous environments and resources

 ### Azure Components in Use